DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

     1995.

 [^4]: Karl R. Popper and Giancarlo Bosetti, *The Lesson of This Century:
-    With Two Talks on Freedom and the Democratic State*, London ; New
+    With Two Talks on Freedom and the Democratic State*, London; New
     York: Routledge, 2000.

 [^5]: We deem it relevant in this instance to cite Marcello Vitali